brillout/test-e2e/README.md

 - Telefunc
 - DocPress

 Don't use this: this package isn't meant for others to use.
-That said, feel free to fork and maintain your own version.
+That said, feel free to fork this project.